New Jersey school passes rule that everyone makes cheerleading squad, or no one

 Either everyone makes the squad, or no one does.

-This all started after tryouts at the Morris County School, where some cuts were made.
+This all started after tryouts at Hanover Park High School, where some cuts were made.

 When a parent complained that their child was not allowed on the team, the Athletic Director changed the policy.